Herman Cain, 2012 Republican presidential candidate, hospitalized with coronavirus

 “Masks will not be mandatory for the event, which will be attended by President Trump.
 PEOPLE ARE FED UP!” he tweeted Wednesday.

-Health experts agree that mask wearing is the easiest way to significantly cut down on the spread of the virus that has killed more than 128,000 Americans.
-(Reporting by Doina Chiacu and Lisa Lambert; Editing by Bill Berkrot)
+Health experts agree that mask wearing can significantly cut down on the spread of the virus that has killed more than 128,000 Americans.

+Reporting by Lisa Lambert, Doina Chiacu, Steve Holland; Editing by Bill Berkrot